 Louis M. Solomon is a partner in Haynes and Boone's New York Litigation Practice.
 He has extensive experience litigating complex business, commercial, securities and bankruptcy and business restructuring cases.

-Mr. Solomon represents clients in various complex commercial matters, including securities fraud cases, breach of contract actions, and partnership disputes.
-Mr. Solomon has represented individuals and corporations in connection with government and internal investigations, and has litigated numerous fraud cases involving banks and brokerages.
-Mr. Solomon's practice has also included real property actions involving senior and subordinated debt, and a variety of intellectual property matters.
-Mr. Solomon also has extensive experience in arbitration and mediations before various tribunals, including the AAA, the ICC and the ICDR.
+Louis represents clients in various complex commercial matters, including securities fraud cases, breach of contract actions, and partnership disputes.
+Louis has represented individuals and corporations in connection with government and internal investigations, and has litigated numerous fraud cases involving banks and brokerages.
+Louis's practice has also included real property actions involving senior and subordinated debt, and a variety of intellectual property matters.
+Louis also has extensive experience in arbitration and mediations before various tribunals, including the AAA, the ICC and the ICDR.

-Mr. Solomon is the co-author of the section on trademark infringement appearing in Business and Commercial Litigation in Federal Courts (West 2009).
-He was named as a New York Super Lawyer in Business Litigation, 2012-2014.
+Louis is the co-author of the section on trademark infringement appearing in Business and Commercial Litigation in Federal Courts (West 2009).
+He was named in New York Super Lawyers, Thomson Reuters, for Business Litigation, 2012-2015.
 He has also lectured on developments in hedge fund oversight.

 - Conducted internal investigations for publicly traded companies

 - Conducted numerous arbitrations before the AAA, ICC, and ICDR